ietf-wg-asdf/SDF/sdf.md

 OneDM tools convert this format to database formats and other serializations as needed.

-This document describes definitions of OneDM Objects and their associated Events, Actions, Properties, and Data types.
+This document describes definitions of OneDM Objects and their associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.

 The JSON format of an SDF definition is described in this document.

 --- note_Contributing

-(point to github repo)
+Recent versions of this document are available at its github repository (TODO: point to github repo), which also provides an issue tracker as well as a way to supply "pull requests".

+This document has not yet been submitted as an Internet-Draft; the plan is to do this in early June.
+(TODO: add "note well" type information)

 --- middle